concretio/SMOCKER/README.md

 **A Salesforce CLI Plugin to Simplify Synthetic Data Generation**

 ## Overview
 Smocker is a lightweight yet powerful Salesforce CLI plugin that allows users to generate synthetic data quickly and easily.
-This tool is specifically designed to streamline the creation of realistic, customizable test data templates while ensuring compatibility with complex Salesforce schemas and industry-specific requirements.
+This tool is specifically designed to streamline the creation of realistic, customizable test data while ensuring compatibility with complex Salesforce schemas and industry-specific requirements.

 ---
 ## Key Challenges solved